romy201/DIAYN-And-My-Secret-Sauce/README.md

 | DIAYN | 72.7% | 38.1% | 61.8% | 49.3% |
 | **My** | **81.2%** | **74.2%** | **69.3%** | **60.1%** |

+code will be released after publication. or after doing further experiments and deciding that the results so far were all accidental haha and there is nothing interesting here. (so far not looking like that is the case)